 - where possible, opt for fully cooked fresh food and only eat fruit that you peel yourself

-- Avoid mosquito bites, as yellow fever, zika and malaria are quite common in the south of the Brazil.
-Yellow fever-transmitting mosquitoes bite throughout the day ; zika-transmitting mosquitoes are active during the day and night, while malaria-transmitting mosquitoes bite primarily between dawn and dusk.
-There is no vaccination for zika, but there is for yellow fever and preventive medication for malaria.
+- Avoid mosquito bites, as yellow fever, zika, and malaria are quite common in areas of Brazil.
+Dengue fever is also prevalent in Brazil.
+There is no vaccination for zika or dengue fever, but there is for yellow fever and preventative medication for malaria.
 You can further protect yourself with insect repellent, wearing clothes that cover your arms and legs, and staying in accommodation that has fly nets or screens provided.

-- Use condoms to prevent sexually transmitted infections, such as HIV/AIDS, which are of significant risk in Brazil.
+- Use condoms to prevent sexually transmitted infections, such as HIV/AIDS and hepatitis B, which are of significant risk in Brazil.

 Sources & Citations

 - Centers for Disease Control and Prevention.
-Health Information for Travelers to Brazil.
-Available at: https://wwwnc.cdc.gov/travel/destinations/traveler/none/brazil [accessed 10 May 2018]
+Traveler’s Health Brazil.
+Available at: wwwnc.cdc.gov/travel/destinations/traveler/none/brazil [accessed 21 February 2020].

 - Centers for Disease Control and Prevention.
-Yellow Fever.
-Prevention of Yellow Fever.
-Available at: https://www.cdc.gov/yellowfever/prevention/index.html [accessed 15 May 2018].
+Zika Virus - Prevention and Transmission.
+Available at: www.cdc.gov/zika/prevention/index.html [accessed 21 February 2020].

 - Centers for Disease Control and Prevention.
-Zika Virus.
-Prevention and Transmission.
-Available at: https://www.cdc.gov/zika/prevention/index.html [accessed 16 May 2018]
+Prevention of Yellow Fever.
+Available at: www.cdc.gov/yellowfever/prevention/index.html [accessed 21 February 2020].